General Sewer Questions

-A sanitary sewer system is a collection of pipes, pumps and lift stations, manholes, service lines, and other infrastructure.
-This system is designed to handle and safely transport used water, body wastes, and toilet paper as sewage to a treatment plant.
+A sanitary sewer system is a collection of pipes, pumps, lift stations, manholes, sanitary sewer laterals and other infrastructure.
+The system is designed to safely transport wastewater to a treatment plant.

 What is a sewer main line?

-A sewer main line is a utility pipe that carries wastewater from the connected laterals to the wastewater treatment plant (via sewer force or gravity main).
+A sewer main line is a utility pipe that carries wastewater from a property's sanitary sewer lateral to a treatment plant, via sewer force or gravity main.

-A sewer lateral is the pipe that carries wastewater from your house or business to the sanitary sewer main line in the street.
-Every property receiving sewer service from the City of Minneapolis has at least one sewer lateral.
+A sanitary sewer lateral is a pipe that carries wastewater from your property to the sanitary sewer main line in the street.
+Every property receiving sewer service from the City of Minneapolis has at least one sanitary sewer lateral.

-What is the difference between the storm drain system and the wastewater system?
+What is the difference between a storm drain system and a sanitary system?

-The storm drainage systems consists of the natural and man-made channels and underground pipes (called storm drains) that carry rainwater and snowmelt from streets, yards and other areas.
-This water goes directly to our lakes, rivers and streams carrying pollutants with it.
-Stormwater entering the storm drain system is not treated, and flows directly into the Mississippi River, or lakes, streams, and stormwater holding ponds.
+A storm drain systems consists of natural and man-made channels and underground pipes (called storm drains) that transport stormwater and snowmelt from streets, yards and other areas and discharges directly into our lakes, rivers, creeks and stormwater holding ponds.
+This stormwater is not treated, and it picks up and carries pollutants along with the stormwater, before discharging into the storm drain system.

-Wastewater entering the City's wastewater system flows directly to a treatment plant in Saint Paul called the Metropolitan Wastewater Treatment Plant, formerly known Pig's Eye Treatment Plant.
-The Metro Plant is owned and operated by Metropolitan Council Environmental Services (MCES).
+Wastewater entering the Minneapolis sanitary system is transported to the Metropolitan Wastewater Treatment Plant, in Saint Paul (formerly known Pig's Eye).
+This facility is owned and operated by Metropolitan Council Environmental Services (MCES).

 What is the difference between a separate sanitary sewer system and a combined sewer system?

 A separate sanitary sewer system is designed to carry only wastewater to a treatment plant.
-Stormwater is carried in a separate stormwater system; stormwater is not transported to the Metro Plant.
+Stormwater is carried in a separate stormwater system, and is not transported to a treatment plant.
 In a combined sewer system, both wastewater and stormwater are carried in the same pipe.
 The City of Minneapolis has very few combined sewer systems.
-The wastewater/sanitary system is composed of a network of pipes and manholes.
-It is used to collect and transport used water from sinks, washing machines, toilets, car washes and other facilities to the Metro Plant.

-Read more about the City's efforts to eliminate Combined Sewer Overflows here: Combined Sewer Overflow - A Minneapolis Solution
+Read more about the City's efforts to eliminate Combined Sewer Overflows.

 What is a sanitary lift station?

-Sanitary lift stations pump wastewater, also called sewage, in a sanitary sewer from a low point to a higher point downstream.
-This enables the wastewater to flow by gravity to the next low point downstream.
-Eventually this sewage discharges into large sewer pipes called interceptor sewers.
-These interceptors are owned and maintained by MCES.
+Sanitary lift stations pump wastewater in a sanitary sewer from a low point to a higher point downstream, enabling the wastewater to flow by gravity to the next low point downstream.
+This wastewater eventually discharges into large interceptor sewer pipes, which are owned and maintained by MCES.

 How does Minneapolis treat wastewater?

-Why can't I pipe my sump pump into my sanitary drain?
+Why can I not discharge stormwater from my sump pump into my sanitary drain?